StanfordHCI/FeedMonitor/README.md

 This project comprises two main components:

 1. **Browser Extension (Frontend):**
    - The browser extension is responsible for intercepting the Twitter/X feed and modifying the content displayed to the user.
-This exaple shows how to achieved this by the intercepting network requests.
+This example shows how to achieve this by intercepting network requests.
    - Key files include:
      - `events.js`: Manages user interactions and event handling within the extension.
      - `logic.js`: Contains the core logic for re-ranking and modifying the feed.
-This example sent the content to the server for the reranking.
+This example sends the content to the server for re-ranking.
      - `injected.js`: Injects custom scripts into the Twitter/X web page to override XMLHttpRequest behavior.
      - `launcher.js`: Initializes the extension and sets up necessary configurations.
      - `libs/`: Contains utility scripts and libraries, such as jQuery, to support the extension's functionality.

 2. **Backend:**
-   - The backend component must handle processing tasks such as scoring and re-ranking posts.
+   - The backend component handles processing tasks such as scoring and re-ranking posts.
 It manages data storage and communication with the frontend.

 ---